pantopic/turbokube/README.md

 A fork of Virtual Kubelet's [Mock Provider](https://github.com/virtual-kubelet/virtual-kubelet/blob/main/cmd/virtual-kubelet/internal/provider/mock/mock.go) customized for load testing the Kubernetes Control Plane.

+TurboKube can be used to simulate the load of a 10,000 node cluster with a million pods using only a handful of virtual machines.

 ## Once upon a time on LinkedIn…

 <img alt="screenshot of a conversation on linked in where people are asking why etcd is slow" src="junk/etcd.png" align="left" width="300"/>

 Someone complained about Kubernetes.

-This project was created to explore the performance characteristics of the Kubernetes control plane.
+This project was created to map the performance characteristics of the Kubernetes control plane.

 Account limits in every available cloud provider would prevent us from spinning up the 5,000 nodes required to reach the published [Kubernetes performance limits](https://kubernetes.io/docs/setup/best-practices/cluster-large/).